Graduate Policy Scholars

-The desire to engage in policy leadership continues to grow among students, and in response the Clark-Fox Policy Institute launched a new program in the Fall of 2017 to help students prepare for policy practice.
-Now in partnership with the Social Policy Institute at Washington University, the Graduate Policy Scholars, Brown School students have the opportunity to supplement their robust curriculum with experiences outside of the classroom.
+In response to students’ growing desire to engage in policy leadership, in Fall of 2017 the Clark-Fox Policy Institute launched a new program to help prepare them for policy practice.
+Now in partnership with the Social Policy Institute at Washington University, the Graduate Policy Scholars program offers students the opportunity to supplement their robust curriculum with experiences and training outside the classroom.

-Spanning an academic year, the program offers accepted students a specialized learning opportunity to build capacity for policy practice.
-It is a rigorous and immersive experience that helps Brown School students understand the formation of social policy as a high-impact tool for positive social change.
-Students are offered a host of rich experiences, one-on-one mentoring and advising, and trainings outside of the classroom.
-Participants can expect to develop skills in advocacy and electoral activism; build knowledge of government processes and how to effect change; and engage with policymakers, civic leaders and change agents.
+Spanning an academic year, the program offers accepted graduate students a specialized learning opportunity to build capacity for policy practice.
+It is a rigorous and immersive experience that helps students understand the formation of social policy as a high-impact tool for positive social change.
+Students are offered a host of rich experiences, one-on-one mentoring and advising, and trainings.
+Participants can expect to develop skills in advocacy, analysis, and activism; build knowledge of government processes and how to effect change; and engage with policymakers, civic leaders and change agents.

-The program has been designed to be self-directed, allowing students to choose their personal learning priorities and to work at their own pace.
-At the same time, multiple mechanisms are employed that allow students all the guidance and support they need to complete the program.
+The self-directed program design allows students to choose their personal learning priorities and to work at their own pace.
+At the same time, multiple mechanisms are employed that allow students guidance and support needed to complete the program.
 In addition to immersive policy experiences, students also receive training in policy skill development.

 Some of the skill-building experiences completed by scholars included: